ewallah/moodle-enrol_coursecompleted/README.md

 * Administrators can also enrol users who completed past courses.
 * Administrators can bulk modify and delete users (works only when 1 instance is installed [MDL-66652](https://tracker.moodle.org/browse/MDL-66652)).
 * When a user is part of a group in the first course, the user will also be part of the group with the same name in the second course.
+* When you want to enrol all users only after a particular date, configure this date as part of the course completion.
+* When you want that this plugin only works for a limited period, configure enrolment start and end date.
+Before and after this date, this plugin will do nothing.

 ## Course completion